XML - eXtensible Markup Language

 Applications beyond data storage

-The power of XML goes beyond simple data storage, various other usages are emerging.
+The power of XML goes beyond simple data storage, is is also a langage of interface of applications.

-- XAML is a similar format for the .NET platform and is used by the Modern UI in Windows 8.
+- XAML is a format similar to XUL for the .NET platform and is used by the Modern UI in Windows.

 - XHTML a format of HTML compatible with XML.